jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

 Wait, did you notice what just happened?
 I just heard myself say "_card_ counts" but my eyes are reading "**char**Counts()".
 In fact, I just _wrote_ `cardCounts()` instead of `charCounts()`.

 We've just found some dissonance in the code!
 I was _thinking_ "card counts" but the code was _saying_ "**char** counts".
 Good thing I was trying to explain it to you.
 No problem, we can always alias `charCounts()` with an extension function.
 ```kotlin
     // local String extension for story consistency
     private fun String.cardCounts(): Map<Char, Int> = this.charCounts()

     private val countOf = hand.cardCounts()
 ```
-Pretty cool, right?
-Now the Kotlin code also says "**card** counts" just like I was reading it out.
+Ironically, `charCounts()` was already an extension function, one that I created to clarify what a `fold()` operation was doing.
+Now we're using an extension function to align `charCounts()` to the problem domain language by calling it `cardCounts()` instead.

 Remember what I said before about techie-speak and words in the problem domain?
 "Char" is techie-speak, whereas "Card" is not; it comes from the problem domain.

-Say it out loud: `hand.cardCounts()`.
-That is fluency.
+Pretty cool, right?
+Now the Kotlin code also says "**card** counts" just like how I was reading it out loud: `hand.cardCounts()`.

+This is what I refer to as "listening to what the code wants to say."
+That is fluency, and getting it requires some sensitivity and paying attention.

 ### How to read code out loud